Business Energy Comparison

 Ofgem – The Energy markets regulator.
 Ofgem’s role is to protect the interests of consumers (including businesses) by promoting competition.
 Ofgem has the authority to issue licences to all participants in the Energy market.

-Smart energy meter – Self-reading energy meters that sends your consumption directly to your supplier.
+Smart business energy meter – Self-reading energy meters that send your energy consumption directly to your supplier.

 Climate change levy – An environmental tax on energy supplied to companies in the UK.
 The Climate change levy is added to all business energy bills for each kWh of energy provided.